HomeMedicationsEstradiolSafety & Legality

 Compounded estradiol is legal when prescribed by a licensed provider and is widely used for menopause, bioidentical hormone therapy, and specialty indications.

-Get Free Estradiol Quotes →The Short Answer
+Get Free Estradiol Quotes →

 Estradiol is the principal estrogen produced by the ovaries.
 It is the bioidentical form of estrogen used in most menopause and gender-affirming care protocols.
 Compounding pharmacies prepare estradiol in custom strengths and delivery forms — creams, vaginal suppositories, troches, pellets, and combination products with progesterone or testosterone — that are not available commercially.